JuniorHuanca/JuniorHuanca/README.md

 ## Fulfilled projects
-- La Dionisia (PF): A web application that allows users to make online wine purchases efficiently.
-We use NextJS, tailwind for the front and Node with Express for the backend, the db we used was postgresql | Deploy: https://la-dionisia-front.vercel.app/
+- La Dionisia (PF): An online wine shop with registration and access through email or Google account.
+Wide selection of wines that can be filtered and sorted.
+Secure payment with credit card or PayPal.
+Favorites feature for desired products.
+Users can save products to their favorites, while administrators have access to a panel for editing and managing products, as well as viewing statistics and registered users.
+Users can leave reviews and ratings, which can be reported and moderated by administrators. | Deploy: https://la-dionisia-front.vercel.app

-- DigitalDreams: The project is an e-commerce website that offers a variety of technology and computer related products.
-The main goal of the project is to provide users with a convenient platform for purchasing quality products online. | Deploy: https://digitaldreams.vercel.app/
+- DigitalDreams: It is an e-commerce website for technology and computer-related products.
+The goal is to provide a convenient platform for purchasing quality products online.
+It will include advanced search filters, third-party authentication, and a secure payment gateway.
+Customers will be able to explore categories, compare products, read reviews, and make secure purchases.
+Third-party authentication will be provided to facilitate registration and access.
+In summary, we aim to provide a convenient and secure online shopping experience for technology enthusiasts. | Deploy: https://digitaldreams.vercel.app

+- SmartEats: The project aims to showcase a collection of 100 food recipes, allowing users to filter and sort recipes according to their preferences.
+Additionally, it features a search bar to facilitate finding specific recipes.
+Furthermore, a controlled form has been implemented to enable users to add new recipes to the system securely and accurately.
+Redux is also utilized for state management, and pagination has been implemented.
+In summary, the project aims to provide a convenient online culinary experience for food enthusiasts. | Deploy: https://smarteats.vercel.app

 <br/>